davebanerjee/davebanerjee.github.io/_posts/2025-01-16-stretch-reminder.md

 A screenshot of the full-screen stretch reminder.
 {:.figcaption}

-The python script can go anywhere, but I placed the script at ~/scripts/stretch_reminder.py.
-The plist file must be placed under the directory ~/Library/LaunchAgents.
-After creating the files, open your terminal of choice, and run `launchctl load com.user.stretchreminder.plist`.
+The Python script can go anywhere, but I placed the script at ~/scripts/stretch_reminder.py.
+The .plist file must be placed under the directory ~/Library/LaunchAgents.
+After creating the files, open your terminal of choice, and run

+`launchctl load ~/Library/LaunchAgents/com.user.stretchreminder.plist`

 ~~~py
 # file: "~/scripts/sretch_reminder.py"